Varada01/QRNG/README.md

      - Generates unique and unpredictable quantum-inspired patterns, showcasing the artistic potential of quantum computing.
   2. **Pi Estimation via Monte Carlo Simulation:**
      - Uses quantum randomness to estimate the value of Pi, demonstrating the intersection of quantum principles and classical computational methods.
+We also implement random number generation using Blum,Blum Shub algorithm.
 ## **Why This Project Stands Out**
 - Integrates advanced Qiskit modules for randomness generation, optimization, and visualization.
 - Addresses challenges like bias reduction and correlation handling in random sequence generation.